WooCommerce Pricing: How Much Does it Cost to Run a Store?

 With WooCommerce, you have a lot more control over what you spend, and when you invest it, than with most other ecommerce platforms.

-Many hosts offer free domain searches, so you can find out early on if the name you like is available, has been taken, or is for sale.
-You can purchase a domain name from your host, or from domain registrars like Godaddy.
+Many hosts offer free domain searches, so you can find out early on if the domain name you want is available, has been taken, or is for sale.
+You can purchase a domain name from your host, or from domain registrars like WordPress.com

 Domain registration: $15 on average, but could be much more expensive if purchasing a domain from a private seller